Nathaynn/golazo-DB/README.md

 - Manager History: Team managed for, season
 - Matches: Match date, home team, away team, final score, match date, league

+## Known Issues and Unsupported Instances

+I wrote this code for a class project, not for reliable real-life usage.
+While the web scraper is designed to handle various football leagues and seasons, there may be instances where certain leagues or seasons are not supported or encountered unexpected issues.
+Here are some known issues and unsupported instances:

+- **Unsupported Leagues**: Some football leagues may have unique formatting or structures that are not currently supported by the web scraper.
+As a result, scraping data for these leagues may not yield accurate results.
+Espicially with leagues that are currently being played.

+- **Unexpected Behavior**: Due to changes in the website structure or data presentation on PlaymakerStats, the scraper may encounter unexpected behavior or errors during the scraping process.
+This could result in incomplete or inaccurate data being scraped.

+- **Bugs and Limitations**: The scraper may contain bugs or limitations that affect its functionality, such as failure to handle certain edge cases.
+These issues are actively being addressed, but users may encounter them while using the tool.